Edinburgh-Chemistry-Teaching/MD_ResearchTechniques/paper.md

 Overall comprehension of the first two sessions is assessed based on multiple choice quizzes, accessing the general understanding of the material (shall we give example?)
 Students are provided a trial quiz to make sure they are familiar with how to operate the quiz and what type of knowledge is expected. when scoring over 80% they can access to the summative.
-Secondly, the students are tasked with completing an individual project building off of what they learn in session 3 and writing a short report on it. this is done via the projects that are written in a form of a mino-paper. the focus is on accessing XXXXX
+Secondly, the students are tasked with completing an individual project building off of what they learn in session 3 and writing a short report on it. this is done via the projects that are written in a form of a mini-paper. the focus is on accessing XXXXX

 ## Virtual Machines